amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 Let's now prepare our angular App to use the server API that we just created.

-As you might now, when you run `ng serve`, it will trigger a development server.
+As you might know, when you run `ng serve`, it will trigger a development server.
-However, out API is a completely different server.
-To be able to connect the two, we need create a proxy.
+However, our API is an entirely different server.
+To be able to connect the two, we need to create a proxy.

 ### Creating a proxy in Angular to talk to the API server

-Let's create a new file, that will tell Angular when to look for certain HTTP paths.
+Let's create a new file that will tell Angular when to look for specific HTTP paths.
 In this case, we are going to defer all `/api` to our express server.

 ```js src/proxy.conf.json